Varinthorn Phadoongvithee: Biography

 Varinthorn Phadoongvithee was born and raised in Nonthaburi, Thailand.
+She is now married and has one kid his name is Brace Hall and her spouse is Brain Hall, in her free time she enjoys hanging out with her son, watching tv and exercising.

 Pageantry

 Phadoongvithee was crowned second Miss Thailand Universe on March 24, 2001.

 After becoming Miss Thailand Universe, she travelled to Bayamón, Puerto Rico to compete in the Miss Universe 2001 pageant, held at the Coliseo Rubén Rodríguez on May 11, 2001, but did not place.
 Miss Puerto Rico, Denise Quiñones was crowned Miss Universe 2001.